jamis/scruffy-labrador/README.md

 ## Architecture

-The code makes a few (possibly unusualy, possibly insane) architectural choices, in the name of experimentation and exploration.
+The code makes a few (possibly unusual, possibly insane) architectural choices, in the name of experimentation and exploration.
 A simple module loader is included (see `module.js`), which allows modules to register themselves, and subsequently be loaded by other modules.
 As